MEET NATE MILEY

 DELIVERING SERVICES TO DISTRICT FOUR COMMUNITIES

-Nathan Miley was elected to the Alameda County Board of Supervisors in November 2000 and represents the communities of Oakland, Pleasanton and the unincorporated communities of Castro Valley, Ashland, Cherryland, Fairview, and Happy Valley.
-He was re-elected in 2004, 2008, and 2012.
+Nate Miley was elected to the Alameda County Board of Supervisors in November 2000 and represents the communities of Oakland, Pleasanton and the unincorporated communities of Castro Valley, Ashland, Cherryland, Fairview, and Happy Valley.
+He was re-elected in 2004, 2008, 2012, 2016, and 2020.

 While serving on the Board of Supervisors, Nate has demonstrated his commitment and passion for community engagement by hosting hundreds of meetings on several dozens of subjects throughout his district.
 Some of the major county initiatives Nate has led include authoring the Safe Medication Disposal ordinance, the first such ordinance in the nation to mandate product stewardship from pharmaceutical companies; the opening of Youth Uprising to enrich the lives of youth 13-24; spearheading the creation and construction of the Ashland REACH Youth Center; building a state-of-the-art homeless facility for families and those suffering with HIV/AIDS at the East Oakland Community Project; leading the campaign for Measure A for essential countywide healthcare funding, reauthorized in 2014; creating a countywide Violence Prevention Initiative; opening the state-of-the-art Castro Valley library; enacting a responsible Alcohol Education Ordinance, and bringing an unprecedented level of community engagement to the urban unincorporated area through the Eden Area Livability Initiative.